 To start, consider whether your simulator offers mechanisms for discovering potential stocks and trading opportunities.
 Is there a stock news feed, a watchlist function, or an advanced stock scanner?
 While you can turn to outside tools for these purposes, it’s definitely advantageous to have them wrapped into your paper trading platform.

-In addition, look for technical charting tools or fundamental analysis tools that are specific to your chosen trading strategy.
+Also, look for technical charting tools or fundamental analysis tools that are specific to your chosen trading strategy.
 If you’re using a simulator to try out a new trading strategy, having the option to define an automated execution (for example, via a coding language) is extremely helpful.

 There are a ton of free paper trading platforms available.
 However, many of the more advanced services require you to pay for real-time data, if not for the simulator itself.
-Data costs vary depending on what market information you need, but live trading data typically starts around $100 per month.
+Data costs vary depending on what market information you need, but live trading data typically start around $100 per month.

 Note that some free services do require you to sign up for an account with a brokerage, and potentially even to fund an account.
 This is okay if you plan to move into live trading in the near future and would stick with that brokerage.
 Otherwise, you may want to look elsewhere for a trading simulator.